japandotorg/LemonCord/README.md

 <img src="./assets/docs/banner.png">

 # LemonCord
-LemonCord, A fast & light-weight Discord Client written in Rust using the [wry](https://docs.rs/wry/) crate.
+A fast & light-weight Discord Client written in Rust using the [wry](https://docs.rs/wry/) crate.

 ## Features
 - Fast, light-weight, easy to use.